Volume Two

 Another location, Ilya's room.

-As soon as Ilya sat down, Helly, a woman sitting on top of a cushion, changed her legs into fins, proving that she was a Mermaid.
+As soon as Ilya sat down, Helly — the woman seated on the cushion across from her — shifted her legs into fins, proving that she was a Mermaid.

-Helly had slipped into the evacuees heading to Lunéville in order to deliver a message to Ilya.
+Helly had slipped in among the evacuees heading to Lunéville in order to deliver a message to Ilya.

-Originally, mana could only be recovered by absorbing magic source.
-However, because Mermaid body fluids have the effect of instantly recovering mana, they sold for quite the hefty sum as miracle drugs.
+Originally, mana could only be recovered by absorbing a magic source.
+However, because Mermaid body fluids had the effect of instantly restoring mana, they fetched quite the hefty sum as miracle drugs.

-Although the organizations that had managed those drugs were currently silent due to Ilya and the Siren having destroyed them, there were many people whose eyes lit up in greed upon seeing a Mermaid, so it was a matter of course that she had slipped into the crowd and hid.
+The organizations that had handled those drugs were currently silent thanks to Ilya and the Siren dismantling them, but there were still plenty of people whose eyes lit up with greed at the sight of a Mermaid, so it was only natural that she had slipped into the crowd to hide.

 "I wanted to visit you as soon as I could, but there were so many eyes on you, Ilya-sama…"